volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 `git stash pop` (or `git stash apply stash@{<index>}` if you want to pop a specific stash).

-They both do the same thing, however there is one important difference between them.
+Both do the same thing, but there is one important difference between them.

-The first command (**git stash apply**) applies changes and does nothing afterwards, while the second one (**git stash** **pop**) removes the changes from the stash list after applying them:
+The first command (**git stash apply**) applies changes and does nothing afterwards, while the second (**git stash** **pop**) removes the changes from the stash list after they have been applied:

 ![Git Stash Apply Command](/img/screenshot-2021-07-17-at-18.08.45.png "Git Stash Apply Command")

 ## List Stashed Changes

-You are not limited to a single stash, instead you can run **git stash** command a few times and create multiple stashes:
+You are not limited to a single stash, you can run **git stash** command a few times and create multiple stashes:

 ![Git Multiple Stashes](/img/screenshot-2021-07-17-at-13.39.47.png "Git Multiple Stashes")

-To view all stashes, execute the following command:
+To view all stashes, run the following command:

 `git stash list`

-Note, that each stash is identified as WIP (Work In Progress) and a commit that the stash was created from:
+Note that each stash is marked with WIP (Work In Progress) and a commit from which the stash was created:

 ![Git Stash List](/img/screenshot-2021-07-17-at-13.41.43.png "Git Stash List")

-By looking at the stash list above, it is hard to guess what changes are included in each stash, so it is a good practice to provide a description for each stash.
+Looking at the stash list above, it's hard to guess what changes are included in each stash, so it's a good practice to provide a description for each stash.

 ## Describe Stash